 Abnormally early puberty is called precocious puberty and is characterized by the early development of sexual characteristics in girls before the age of 8 and in boys before the age of 9.
 Most children with the disorder grow fast at first, but also finish growing before reaching their full genetic height potential.

 Early puberty and sexual development may be caused by tumors or growths of the ovaries, adrenal glands, pituitary gland, or brain.
 Other causes may include central nervous system abnormalities, family history of the disease, or certain rare genetic syndromes.
-In many cases, no cause can be found for the disorder.
+In most cases, no cause can be found for the disorder.
 Two types of precocious puberty include the following:

-Gonadotropin-independent precocious puberty.
+- Gonadotropin-independent precocious puberty.
 This is a form of precocious puberty that is not triggered by the early release of gonadotropin hormones.

-Pubic and underarm hair
+- Pubic and underarm hair

-Other characteristics of the disorder include:
+Other characteristics include:

 In addition to a complete medical history and physical examination of your child, diagnosis of precocious puberty may include:

-Measurement of gonadotropins (LH and FSH), estradiol, testosterone, and/or thyroid hormones.
+- Blood work.
+To measure levels of gonadotropins (LH and FSH), estradiol, testosterone, and/or thyroid hormones.

-Ultrasound (also called sonography) of the adrenal glands and gonads (ovaries and testes).
+- Ultrasound (also called sonography) of the adrenal glands and gonads (ovaries and testes).
 This diagnostic imaging technique uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.

-Your child's age, overall health, and medical history
+- Your child's age, overall health, and medical history

-Extent of the condition
+- Extent of the condition

-Your child's tolerance for specific medications, procedures, or therapies
+- Your child's tolerance for specific medicines, procedures, or therapies

-Expectations for the course of the condition
+- Expectations for the course of the condition

 - Your opinion or preference